ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Linear Regression:**
 ![](LinearReg-CurrentFinSituation_1YR-ago.png)
+**Current Financial Situation Compared with 1 Year Ago (Age 18–34)**
+•	The linear regression trend shows a small **negative coefficient (-0.0014)**, indicating a slight decline in perceptions over time.
+With an **R-squared of 0.287**, the model explains about 28.7% of the variance in perceptions, which is statistically significant **(p < 0.0001)** and suggests a meaningful trend in the relationship.

+•	Overall, this indicates perceptions of the current financial situation compared to a year ago have gradually declined over time.

 ![](LinearReg-CurrentFinSituation_5YR-ago.png)
+**Current Financial Situation Compared with 5 Years Ago (Age 18–34)**

+•	Despite the lower scores at the current moment, the trend shows a slight **positive coefficient (0.0036)**, suggesting that over the long term, perceptions are positive.

+•	The **R-squared of 0.125** indicates that about 12.5% of the variance is explained by this model, with statistical significance **(p = 0.008)**.
+While there is slight optimism about the financial situation compared to 5 years ago, the model suggests limited predictive power for this trend.

 ### 2. Expected Changes in Financial Situation:

 **Key Insights:**
-•	Current Expectations (2024): The 1-year outlook stands at 133, close to its post-2008 low of 122, signaling minimal optimism.
+•	Currently in 2024 Q4, expectations in the 1-year outlook stand at 133, close to its post-2008 low of 122, signaling minimal optimism.
 The 5-year outlook has fallen to 150, the lowest since the pandemic recovery began.

-•	Pandemic Highs: Interestingly, expectations were more optimistic during the pandemic in 2020, with the 5-year outlook at 161, highlighting hope for rapid recovery at the time.
+•	Interestingly, expectations were more optimistic during the pandemic in 2020, with the 5-year outlook at 161, highlighting hope for rapid recovery at the time.

 **Linear Regression:**
 ![](LinearReg-ExpectedChange-Next-1Yr.png)
 **Expected Financial Situation in 1 Year (Age 18–34)**

 •	The trend coefficient is -0.0015, indicating a small but consistent decline in short-term financial expectations among the 18-34 age group.
-The model’s R-squared of 0.287 suggests that 28.7% of the variability in expectations can be attributed to the trend.
-The p-value (< 0.0001) demonstrates that this trend is highly significant and unlikely to have occurred by chance.While the R-squared shows room for other influencing factors, the significant p-value highlights the reliability of the observed trend.
+The model’s **R-squared of 0.287** suggests that 28.7% of the variability in expectations can be attributed to the trend.
+The **p-value (< 0.0001)** demonstrates that this trend is highly significant and unlikely to have occurred by chance.
+While the R-squared shows room for other influencing factors, the significant p-value highlights the reliability of the observed trend.

 •	Overall, this suggests short-term financial expectations for the coming year are becoming slightly less optimistic over time.
 This trend reflects potential short-term uncertainty.
 However, other factors should be taken into consideration as well.

 ![](LinearReg-ExpectedChange-Next-5YR.png)